Submit 2023 Nominations now through September 10

 Throughout the year, we look to our congregation for nominations to grow the number of our elders and deacons in order to serve the community of Grace Mills River better.
 Our process for nominations is outlined below.
-Please contact Colin, Pastor of Equipping at with any questions about serving in capacity at Grace.
+Please contact us with any questions about serving in capacity at Grace.

 1 - Step One

-The process starts when a member of the church names or nominates someone who meets the following requirements:
+The process starts when a member of the church prayerfully nominates someone who they believe meets the following qualifications of both character and faithfulness:

 - Has been a Christian for at least three years